JMPerez/jmperez.github.com/_posts/2010-07-02-progressively-using-html5-features.md

 ---
 layout: post
 title: 'Using HTML5 features today'
-excerpt: You can already use different HTML5 to improve your websites.
+description: You can already use different HTML5 to improve your websites.
 These are some that I have already started to use in several web applications, offering an equivalent functionality in older browsers.
 date: 2010-07-02 11:17:27+00:00